Section 1: INTRODUCTION AND SCOPE

 Information Access Requests: Users may request access to personal information held by Augrented, including specific data elements collected, sources of information, purposes of processing, and categories of third parties with whom information has been shared.

-Data Portability Rights: Users may request copies of their personal information in commonly used, machine-readable formats to facilitate transfer to other services or for personal record-keeping.
-Data export includes account information, preferences, usage history, and user-generated content.
+Data Portability Rights: Users may request copies of their personal information in commonly used, machine-readable formats.

-Third-Party Sharing Disclosure: Users may request detailed information about third parties who have received their personal information, including the categories of recipients, purposes of sharing, and legal bases for disclosure.
+Third-Party Sharing Disclosure: Users may request detailed information about third parties who have received their personal information.

 6.2 Correction and Update Rights

-Information Accuracy Correction: Users may request correction of inaccurate personal information, including contact details, account information, preferences, and other data elements that are factually incorrect or outdated.
+Information Accuracy Correction: Users may request correction of inaccurate personal information.
 This right pertains only to user data, and does not apply to data on properties owned or managed by the user which has been obtained from public sources.

-Profile Information Management: Users can directly update many profile elements through account settings, including contact information, preferences, notification settings, and other account-specific information that affects service delivery.
+Profile Information Management: Users can directly update many profile elements through account settings, including contact information, preferences, notification settings, and other account-specific information.

-User-Generated Content Modification: Users may edit, update, or delete reviews, comments, and other content they have submitted, subject to community guidelines and policies regarding content that has received significant community engagement.
+User-Generated Content Modification: Users may edit, update, or delete reviews, comments, and other content they have submitted, subject to community guidelines.

 6.3 Deletion and Restriction Rights

-Account Deletion Requests: Users may request complete deletion of their accounts and associated personal information, subject to legal retention requirements and technical constraints described in Section 5.
+Account Deletion Requests: Users may request complete deletion of their accounts and associated personal information, subject to legal retention requirements.
 This right pertains only to user data, and does not apply to data on properties owned or managed by the user which has been obtained from public sources.

-Processing Restriction Requests: Users may request restriction of certain processing activities, such as marketing communications, data analytics participation, or sharing with specific categories of third parties, while continuing to receive core Platform services.
+Processing Restriction Requests: Users may request restriction of certain processing activities, such as marketing communications, data analytics participation, or sharing with specific categories of third parties.

-Objection to Processing: Users may object to specific uses of their personal information, particularly for marketing, profiling, or automated decision-making purposes, and request alternative processing approaches that respect their preferences.
+Objection to Processing: Users may object to specific uses of their personal information, particularly for marketing, profiling, or automated decision-making purposes.

 6.4 Communication and Marketing Preferences

-Email Communication Controls: Users may opt out of marketing emails, promotional communications, and non-essential service notifications while continuing to receive critical account-related communications necessary for service delivery and legal compliance.
+Email Communication Controls: Users may opt out of marketing emails, promotional communications, and non-essential service notifications while continuing to receive critical account-related communications.

-Push Notification Management: Mobile app users may control push notifications through device settings and app preferences, including notifications about new features, relevant content, community activity, and promotional messages.
+Push Notification Management: Mobile app users may control push notifications through device settings and app preferences.

-Communication Frequency Control: Users may adjust the frequency of communications, including daily, weekly, or monthly digest options for various types of content and updates, allowing customization based on individual preferences.
+Communication Frequency Control: Users may adjust the frequency of communications, including daily, weekly, or monthly digest options for various types of content and updates.

 6.5 Consent Management and Withdrawal

-Consent Withdrawal Procedures: Users may withdraw previously given consent for specific processing activities through account settings, customer support contact, or other accessible mechanisms, with such withdrawal taking effect prospectively.
+Consent Withdrawal Procedures: Users may withdraw previously given consent for specific processing activities through account settings, customer support contact, or other accessible mechanisms.

-Granular Consent Controls: Users may provide or withdraw consent for specific activities such as data analytics participation, third-party data sharing, marketing communications, or enhanced personalization features while maintaining basic service access.
+Granular Consent Controls: Users may provide or withdraw consent for specific activities such as data analytics participation, third-party data sharing, marketing communications, or enhanced personalization features.

 Section 7: CALIFORNIA PRIVACY RIGHTS